 - Affordable small-dollar financing.
 Looking for a loan under $5,000 without astronomical rates?
 A credit union could be your best bet.

 - Membership perks.
-Many credit unions offer workshops and other free resources for members that could help you better run your small business.
+Many credit unions offer workshops and other free resources to support members in their small business operations.

 - Supporting your community.
 Most credit unions are local organizations that serve the community around you.
 Borrowing from one is an easy way to give back and empower others to do the same.

 - Large amounts hard to come by.
-Many credit unions just don’t have the resources to fund projects over $50,000.
+Many credit unions lack the resources to fund projects over $50,000.